 We believe in the full deity and full humanity of our Lord Jesus Christ; in His virgin birth and sinless life; in His complete and finished work on the cross and His bodily resurrection from the dead.
 (Luke 1:26-35; Hebrews 2:14-15, 9:12, 10:11-12; John 1:12)

 There is a lot here.
 First, is the belief that Jesus is fully man and fully God.
 Both are essential to what He came to do for us as Lord and human representative.
 Second, the vital issue of His virgin birth, without which He would not be free from the stain of sin.
 Thirdly, that our Lord’s work upon the cross securing the sins of mankind was complete and not lacking anything.
 And lastly, His bodily resurrection, vital for understanding how He conquered death.

 Point Number Four—Salvation by Faith — The Promise of the Indwelling Spirit

-We believe the only means by which we can be forgiven is to turn from our sin and personally accept the death of Jesus Christ as payment for our own penalty and to receive Him as Savior and Lord.
+We believe the only means by which we can be forgiven is to turn from our sin and personally accept the sacrificial and finished work of Jesus Christ on the cross as payment for our own penalty and to receive Him as Savior and Lord.
 Further, We believe that anyone who believes in and accepts Christ as Savior becomes the recipient of God's Holy Spirit, by which he/she is born again.
 (John 3:3-9; 20:22; Acts 4:12; Ephesians 2:8-9)